 Beating the Blank Screen of Blogging

 With brainstormed ideas, narrow down a topic that benefits the audience.
+Go back to your buyer personas and see what challenges your ideal clients face.
 Create an outline and arrange the subtopics to maintain the focus and add or eliminate sections that fit the content.

 Doing so makes sure it’s audience-centric, because if it doesn’t, then why bother?